Skip to Content

 How it Works

 Students are matched with an upper-level student mentor based on common interests, background, academic and professional aspirations.
-To get started, students and mentors complete and online survey to determine preferences.
+To get started, students and mentors complete an application to determine preferences.

 What types of things do mentors and mentees discuss?